Table of Contents

 Image by Amar Rai via Flickr.

-The Bali Mynah is, of course, from Bali, Indonesia.
-While this warbler species doesn’t have an array of colors, it does have one striking and rare coloration: white.
-It has gleaming white plumage completely undisturbed save for a bright blue mask outlining its jet-black eyes.
-Unfortunately, this bird is critically endangered due to illegal fishing and poaching.
+The Bali Mynah, also known as the Rothschild’s Mvnah, is a member of the warbler species.
+This bird species doesn’t have an array of colors.
+However, It has one striking and rare coloration that landed it on our last: white.
+It has gleaming white plumage, completely undisturbed save for a bright blue mask outlining its jet-black eyes.

-Fun Fact: The Bali Mynah is monogamous, having only one mate for one breeding season.
+• Unique Behavior – The Bali Mynah is monogamous, having only one mate for each breeding season

 1. Gouldian Finch (Australia’s Colorful Grassfinch)